google/syzkaller/docs/syzbot.md

 ```
 #syz test: https://github.com/google/kasan.git commit-hash
 ```
-and attach/inline your test patch in the same email (`commit-hash` value can be found in the initial report email).
+and attach/inline your test patch in the same email (`commit-hash` is the id of the kernel commit on which this bug was reproduced, its value can be found in the initial report email).

 ## Memory leaks